DougManuel/ds-presentation/README.md

 *Daniele Procida*.
 [What nobody tells you about documentation](https://www.divio.com/blog/documentation/)

-> Tip: Make a coding buddy.
-Then make Pull Requests to each other for each others code.
+> Tip: Have a coding buddy.
+Use Git's Pull Requests with each other to review each others code.

-> Tip: Think of documentation code like explaining to someone how to bake a cake.
+> Tip: Think of documenting code like explaining to someone how to bake a cake.

 # 4) Code notebooks

-Code notebooks like Juypter and rMarkdown are a great way to share code.
-You combine code snippets in a docment that is easy to read.
+Code notebooks like Juypter and rMarkdown are a great way to document and share code.
+They combine code snippets in a docment that is easy to read.
 The code snippets can be executed by your reader -- and modified by them if they wish to explore how the code works.
-The notebooks are easily shared on websites.
+The notebooks are easily shared on the web.

-We like rMarkdown because you can not only create notebooks but also [online books](https://bookdown.org/yihui/bookdown/), [blog](https://bookdown.org/yihui/blogdown/), (code package documentation)[https://pkgdown.r-lib.org/] and other documents.
+We like rMarkdown because you can not only create notebooks but also [online books](https://bookdown.org/yihui/bookdown/), [blogs](https://bookdown.org/yihui/blogdown/), (code package documentation)[https://pkgdown.r-lib.org/] and other documents.

 # 5) Check your code

-Errors in code is [enivable](https://www.mayerdan.com/ruby/2012/11/11/bugs-per-line-of-code-ratio).
+Errors in code are [enivable](https://www.mayerdan.com/ruby/2012/11/11/bugs-per-line-of-code-ratio).
 The more code you write, the more eerors you'll have in your code.
-Remember, your data science projects are becoming increasingly complex, with more and larger data and more collaborations.
+Remember, your data science projects are becoming increasingly complex, with more and larger data and more collaborators.

 Fortunately, there are tools to help you reduce the number of errors you write.
 In our teams, we check each others code if we plan to reuse it more than once or share it with others.
 We use linters, checkers and [tests](https://testthat.r-lib.org).
 As a back-up, we deploy program these tools using [continuous integration](https://travis-ci.org) before code is shared by others.